jamesoh3928/HaskGit/docs/Proposal.md

 - Inspection and Comparison
   <!-- TODO: question - when I used git show, it's same as git log?? -->
   - show: Shows one or more git objects.
+In the standard 'git show' behavior, it includes the specified commit and the differences.
+However, for the project's scope, only the commit will be included.
      ```console
     haskgit show hash_value